-Island country Sri Lanka is located close to the Indian Peninsula on the Ceylon island.
-Ceylon used to be the official name of the country till the year 1972.
+Sri Lanka is an island located right next to the Indian Peninsula.
+Ceylon is the name of the island of Sri Lanka, in fact, that very same name was used to be the official name of the country until 1972.
 About 75% of Sinhalese live in this multi-ethnic country.
-The minority is made up by Indian Tamil people.
+The minority is made of Indian Tamil people.
 Since 1830 Tamils were imported on the island from India as a labour force to work on the tea plantations.
 The country faced almost thirty years of civil conflicts.
-The fights for creating own independed state organized by the “Liberation Tigers of Tamil Eelam“ ended in 2009.
+The fights for creating an independent state organized by the “Liberation Tigers of Tamil Eelam“ ended in 2009.
 The government military force defeated the Tigers.
 The fights caused many victims (up to 100.000).
-About three hundred thousand refugees were on the way through the island country.
-In 2005 this beautiful country faced destroying tsunami wave.
-Our organization concentrates on a help to orphans, poor children and families from the far-away areas.
+About three hundred thousand refugees made their way through the island.
+In 2005 this beautiful country faced massive destruction by a tsunami.

 1. Women nunnery Sakyadhīta

-The vision of the nunnery is to educate Buddhist nuns to establish a very good knowledge of Dhamma (Buddha's teaching) and Vinaya (monastic rules).
-The aim is to become very good at meditation practice and to be able to lead the Buddhist monastery.
+The vision of the nunnery is to educate Buddhist nuns to establish a good knowledge of Dhamma (Buddha's teaching) and Vinaya (monastic rules).
+The aim is to develop one's own meditation practice and to be able to lead a Buddhist monastery.

-The nun education trains them in the areas of computer knowledge, in providing social and humanitarian help.
-Nuns play a very important role in Sri Lanka now especially in the areas of social service.
+The education in the nunnery focuses on the areas of computer knowledge, and on social and humanitarian help.
+Nuns play a crucial role in the Sri Lankan social service.
 In the society the nuns help to change the attitude towards education.

 2. Home for orphans “Angela home“

-The terms and surroundings in the home were difficult.
-The old buildings were from the hygienic aspects inappropriate.
-A breeding place for mosquitos represented a huge problem because of the chance of infection and contamination.
-The orphan's home started to have a difficult situation and problems with the neighbor who stole a great part of the land belonging to the orphan's home.
-The neighbour was threatening the people around and showed aggressive behaviour.
+At the present the girls are living in a different accommodation because the terms and surroundings in the original house were difficult.
+The old buildings were hygienically highly inappropriate.
+It was the perfect breeding place for mosquitos, which represented a serious problem because of the high chance of infection and contamination.
+Moreover, neighbors became another issue.
+Parts of the land of the orphan's home were stolen.
+The neighbours showed aggressive behaviour.
 The Angela home management tried to solve the situation in peace.
-However, because of worries about the security of the orphans and due to the lack of tangible things during the court action, it was decided to leave the existing premises and find new ones.
-After the acute critical situation Angelo Home Association decided to leave the orphan's home and find a new substitute home for the orphans’ kids.
-The girls were accommodated in the nearby located orphan´s home for boys.
-Nowadays they are living scattered in the other homes all around the area.
+However, because of worries about the security of the orphans, it was decided to leave the existing premises and find new ones.
+The girls were accommodated in the nearby located orphan's home for boys.
+Nowadays they are living scattered in different homes all around the area.

-Nuwara Eliya is mountain area name that is known as the highest located place in Sri Lanka.
-It lies in the Central province and very poor families live there with their children.
-In 2014, Karuṇā Sevena, distributed humanitarian aid and helped to the poorest families and their children during the catastrophic landslides.
-Nuwara Eliya is as well a name for a canton town located close to the country's highest peak Pidurutalagala in 1,868 m.
+Nuwara Eliya is a mountainous area, known as the highest located place in Sri Lanka.
+It lies in the Central province, and poverty is a striking issue in the area.
+In 2014, Karuṇā Sevena, distributed humanitarian aid and helped families and children during the catastrophic landslides.
+Nuwara Eliya is also the name for a canton town located close to the country's highest peak Pidurutalagala ( 1,868 m.)

 Approximately 27,500 inhabitants live in the town of Nuwara Eliya.
 The town is located in the Sinhalese (Sinhala) speaking part of the island.
-Fast four thousand of Tamil people live here.
+About four thousand of Tamil people live here.
 They came from India, searching for jobs in the local tea plantations.
 Commissioned officer and adventurer Samuel Baker established the town in 1846.
-He initiated cultivation and planting of vegetables, fruits and coffee trees in this area.
+He initiated the cultivation and planting of vegetables, fruits and coffee trees in this area.
 At the end of 19th century fungus “Hemileia vastatrix“ killed the coffee trees here.
 The owners of the local plantations started to concentrate on the tea plants.
-The territorrial climate around Nuwara Eliya is exceptionally in favour to the tea plants.
-Resident Orange type of tea belongs to the most quality sorts of tea all around the world.
+The territorial climate around Nuwara Eliya is exceptionally favorable for tea plants.
+Resident Orange type, is one of the highest quality tea in the world.

 Neither of the above is a public collection, and therefore we ask all donors to add their contact information to their gift, so that we can issue a donation agreement contract or a donation receipt.
 We thank all the donors.